-Bins are also available at Village Hall to accept these items between 8 a.m. and 5 p.m. weekdays (when Village Hall is open):
+Bins are available at Village Hall to accept these items between 8:30 a.m. and 4:30 p.m. weekdays (when Village Hall is open):

 Illinois became the 16th state to adopt an electronics recycling law known as the

 Electronics Products Recycling and Reuse Act (SB2313) in September 2009.
 This legislation initially banned televisions and monitors from entering Illinois landfills effective January 1, 2012.
 Then, legislation was passed amending the Illinois Product Recycling and Reuse Act to expand the number of electronic products banned from Illinois landfills from four to 17.
-The list includes:
+As of January 1, 2019, the list of acceptable items was amended.
+The list currently includes:

 - Computers (including tablet computers)